GeorgeWilliamStrong/multimodal-hybrid-parsing/tests/output/markdown/heuristic_cuda_img_desc_smolVlm/[maths-and-diagrams] ey-gen-ai-report.md

 It requires clear regulations that can address the issue of accountability of AI systems.
 This issue may

 <!-- image -->
-**Image Description:** In this image we can see a yellow color circle.
+**AI-Generated Image Description:** The image consists of a bright yellow circle.
 <!-- end image description -->